ISAITB/docs-services/source/templates/index.rst

 Template service architecture and stack
 ---------------------------------------

-All services produced by the available templates are web applications built using the `Spring Boot`_ framework.
+Using the template project produces a web application built using the `Spring Boot`_ framework.
 In terms of design it is interesting to highlight certain key points:

-    * Each service decouples as much as possible the GITB-specific code from the domain-specific logic you will want to implement.
     * Supporting components are already provided to address e.g. session management.
     * Configuration of the service uses the standard Spring Boot `application.properties`_ file.
     * Web services are implemented using the `Apache CXF`_ framework.
+    * A series of useful utility methods are made available that would cover most basic GITB-specific coding needs.

 In terms of development tools: